With Love, J: Promotion

 The music video for the debut single, "Fly," was released on May 17, 2016.
 The music video for "Fly" amassed over 2 million views within 24 hours of its release.
 A video for the second single, "Love Me The Same," was released the following day on May 18, 2016.

 The album was made available for pre-ordering by Coridel Entertainment via various online music services.
 The first 60,000 copies of the album had been sold out one day prior to the release date on May 16, 2016, leading the label to produce additional copies.

 Reception

-Chester Chin from The Star rated the album 6/10.
-The Straits Times rated the album 2.5/5.
+The album received mixed reviews from critics.
+Chester Chin from The Star rated the album 6/10, noting its emotional depth but criticizing some of its production choices.
+The Straits Times rated the album 2.5/5, highlighting both strengths and weaknesses in the composition and lyrical content.
+Despite these mixed reviews, the album resonated well with fans who appreciated the artist's heartfelt delivery and lyrical sincerity.

 Track listing

 Note: The English version of the EP does not feature track 6 "Dear Diary".